ilikui/NotesBook/content/Resource/RSS/FolderPage.md

   - plugin/emitter
 ---

 This plugin generates index pages for folders, creating a listing page for each folder that contains multiple content files.
-See [[folder and tag listings]] for more information.
+See [[CPP]] for more information.

 Example: [[advanced/|Advanced]]